-Name of person Anthony Brian Taylor Cosimo Borrelli Wayne Robert Porritt Shareholding interest in the listed issuer and its subsidiaries 11,139,702 shares 497,900 shares (Mr Borrelli is deemed interested in 497,900 shares held by Joe Harper Limited, by virtue of Section 7 of the Companies Act.)
-Nil Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries relationship (including nediate family tionships) with any ting director, existing cutive officer, the er and/or substantial reholder of the listed er or of any of its Nil Conflict of interest (including any competing business) Nil Nil Nil Undertaking (in the format set out in Appendix 7.7 ) under Rule 720(1) has been submitted to the listed issuer Yes Yes Yes Other Principal Commitments including directorships # "Principal Commitments" has the same meaning as defined in the Code.
-These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Past (for the last 5 years) Nil Beijing Zhongxuntian Bonus Earn International Limited Olympic Master Ltd United Ocean Ship Management Pte Ltd Virgo Holdings Pte Ltd Virgo Shipholding Pte Ltd Webright Limited Not including other corporations in which Mr Borrelli acts as a director in his capacity as a professional insolvency and restructuring practitioner.
-Noble Group Limited Quantrex Capital Pty Limited Standard Chartered Bank (Hong Kong) Limited Standard Chartered Bank (Taiwan) Limited Standard Chartered Bank Korea Limited
+Name of person Kenny Sim Mong Keang Gordon Blaikie Any relationship (including immediate family relationships) with any existing director, existing executive officer, the issuer and/or substantial shareholder of the listed issuer or of any of its principal subsidiaries Nil Nil Conflict of interest (including any competing business) Nil Nil Undertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted to the listed issuer Yes Yes Other Principal Commitments including directorships# "Principal Commitments" has the same meaning as defined in the Code. # These fields are not applicable for announcements of appointments pursuant to Listing Rule 704(9) Past (for the last 5 years) Nil Global Invacom Group Limited subsidiaries Present Global Invacom Group Limited ZACD Group Ltd Oden Technology Pte Ltd I2 Capital Pte Ltd Maximus Fortune Pte Ltd CESK Capital Pte Ltd FSK Advisory Pte Ltd Legend Property Pte Ltd K2C Capital Pte Ltd Global Invacom Group Limited and its subsidiaries (a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner?
+No No